Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Concluding Remarks

 \section{Concluding Remarks}

-This paper addressed the challenge of incentivizing eco-driving with the overarching goal of minimizing emissions in urban transportation networks.
-We proposed incentive mechanisms that encourage drivers to adopt more fuel-efficient and eco-friendly driving behavior.
-The timeline of the incentive mechanisms is as follows: 1) the TSO elicits preferences or types from the drivers, 2) the TSO computes eco-driving levels that minimize the overall emissions subject to the limited budget which is to be optimally allocated as incentives to the drivers, and 3) the TSO provides each driver with the recommended eco-driving level that she needs to comply with and offers an incentive rate that shapes her cost function.
-When the drivers truthfully report their types, the first-best EDIM implements the recommended eco-driving levels at Nash equilibrium, which implies obedience in a sense that drivers find it optimal to choose their eco-driving levels at least as high as the recommended levels.
+This paper introduces a theoretical framework for incentive mechanisms to promote eco-driving with the overarching goal of minimizing emissions in urban transportation networks.
+The timeline of the incentive mechanisms is as follows: 1)~the TSO elicits preferences or types from the drivers, 2)~the TSO computes eco-driving levels that minimize the overall emissions subject to the limited budget which is to be optimally allocated as incentives to the drivers, and 3)~the TSO provides each driver with the recommended eco-driving level that she needs to comply with and offers an incentive rate that shapes her cost function.
+When drivers truthfully report their types, the first-best EDIM implements the recommended eco-driving levels at the Nash equilibrium.
+This implies obedience, as drivers find it optimal to choose their eco-driving levels at least as high as the recommended levels.
 However, when the drivers strategically report their types, the obedience constraint may not hold.
-Therefore, the second-best EDIM, in addition to ensuring obedience constraint, also incorporates the incentive compatibility constraint, which guarantees that the drivers do not gain any advantage by misreporting their types.
-Since the second-best EDIM is robust, it is conservative and in general requires more budget to achieve the similar outcomes as the first-best EDIM.

-However, it needs to be clarified that the first-best EDIM achieves lower emissions than the second-best only when the drivers are assumed to be truthful.
+Therefore, the second-best EDIM is proposed, which, in addition to ensuring obedience constraint, also incorporates the truthfulness constraint, guaranteeing that the drivers do not gain any advantage by misreporting their types.
+Since the second-best EDIM is robust, it is conservative and generally requires more budget to achieve similar outcomes as the first-best EDIM.
+However, it must be clarified that the first-best EDIM achieves lower emissions than the second-best only when the drivers are truthful.
 In general, it is impractical because of its vulnerability to strategic misreporting.
-On the other hand, the second-best EDIM ensures that irrespective of the reported types, the equilibrium eco-driving profile of drivers in the induced eco-driving game is larger than the recommended levels obtained by the mechanism.
+On the other hand, the second-best EDIM ensures that, irrespective of the reported types, the equilibrium eco-driving profile of drivers in the induced eco-driving game is larger than the recommended levels obtained by the mechanism.